SexChrLab/MOSAIC_GBM_Imaging_Omics/Readme.md

-# General Information
+# Repository Contents

-This repository contains code written to analyze brain tumor biopsies.
+This repository contains code written to analyze brain tumor biopsies that were processed using RNA sequencing for gene expression measurements and whole exome sequencing (WES) for DNA variant calling.

 # Worflows included